5 ways to keep your food safe this holiday season

-Of course, while food is often the centerpiece of family gatherings, too often too little thought is put into keeping everyone safe with all that food around.
+Of course, while food is often the centerpiece of holiday gatherings, too often too little thought goes into keeping everyone safe with all that food around.

 1. Keep Your Kitchen Safe